Zorro is one of the most stable and robust development tools, and we're

 firstname.lastname@example.org.
-Please describe how to reproduce the problem, and always include the script, the log, and related data such as asset list, asset history, or external logs.
+Please describe how to reproduce the problem, and always include the script, the log, and all related data such as asset list, asset history, or external logs.
 Please do not send screenshots, videos, or photos that you took from your monitor (unless we for them).
 You need no support ticket for bug reports.
 Real Zorro bugs are normally fixed within 2-3 days.
 Zorro 2.56 (release candidate) bugs and issues